MY PHILOSOPHY

 Facilitate truth & reconciliation efforts on public lands, including advising on the development of Indigenous-led land stewardship projects on city, county, state & federal lands.

-Deliver culturally-responsive workshops, plenaries, and guest lectures on the topics of Indigenous environmental justice, community-led conservation, Indigenous research methodologies, and nonprofit strategic planning & fundraising.
+Deliver culturally-responsive workshops, plenaries, and guest lectures on the topics of Indigenous-led conservation, Tribal-State collaboration in natural resources, Pathways and Barriers to Land and Wildlife Rematriation, Understanding the Colonial History of Mainstream Conservation, as well as nonprofit strategic planning & fundraising.

-Consult & advise on conservation and development projects that impact American Indian, Alaska Native, and other Indigenous communities (i.e. within Central & South America, and other non federally-recognized groups within and outside the U.S.)
+Consult & advise on conservation and development projects that impact American Indian and Alaska Native communities (of Federally-recognized Tribes) and Indigenous communities more broadly (i.e. within Central & South America, and relationally-recognized Tribes within and outside the U.S.).

 Current Projects: